Lillyrue/Project-4/README.md

 #### Team Members: Peter Hoagland, Alena Matusevich, and Lillian Ruelas-Thompson (All code and analysis from all members)
 #### Data source: https://www.kaggle.com/code/noobiedatascientist/feature-selection-in-the-nba/input?select=ranking.csv, season_id_lookup.csv, Season_Stats.csv, team_abrev_lookup.csv, year_team_abrev_lookup.csv
 #### Summary:
-Basketball season is in full effect and we are trying to predict the number of wins for a new season based on previous seasons using the columns below from combining the csv files above and creating a team_stats_final.csv file.
+Basketball season is in full effect and we are trying to train a model that will predict the number of wins a team will reach in a season using the columns below by combining the csv files above and creating a team_stats_final.csv file.
 ##### team_name	abv	pts_per_min	2fg_pct	3fg_pct	ts_pct	dbpm_tot	obpm_tot	wins_tot

 The description of the columns above are broken down below: